Katamaze/Leap/README.md

 They are slow and their commitment is non-impactful.
 We have bugs from years that whould take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
 I don't want to sound presumptuous but I must say it.
 I find incredible that a company of the size of WHMCS can't match the quantity and quality of features that one single developer manages to deliver consistently.

 I sometimes wonder myself what would they do to integrate [electronic invoicing](https://katamaze.it/docs/billing-extension/34/fatturazione-elettronica-whmcs-trasmissione-xml-sdi-ade).
 I know this article is written in italian but it still gives an idea the complexity of this project.
 Imagine the amount of code behind it.
 Let me make a quick comparison.
 I completed such a huge project in about 3 months working alone.
-In the same amount of time and with God knows how many employees, WHMCS is still trying to fix GDPR they broke in v8.
+To date, with God knows how many employees, WHMCS is still trying to fix GDPR they broke in v8 (November 2020 - still counting).

 # Must-Have Features